akeneo/pim-docs/cloud_edition/flexibility_mode/docs/partner_starterkit.rst

 Partners Starterkit
 ===================

-After the Flexibility setup, thanks you for taking notice of these followings points.
+After the Flexibility setup, you will need to take notice of the following points:

 A. Deploy your ssh keys
 -----------------------